synegic/com.fibaro/README.md

 ## Change Log:

 ### v 2.1.11
-Added all product IDs for most Fibaro devices
+Added more than a 100 product IDs across devices.

 ### v 2.1.10
 Fixes an issue with the Roller Shutter module buttons not working.